Code-Institute-Submissions/ryanjbm-Milestone3/README.md

 * Result: Passed

 * Test: Unable to register with unmatching password
-* Expected outcome: When filling in field if passwords do not match, message flash above field saying passwords didn't match and user is unable to register
+* Expected outcome: When filling in field if passwords do not match, message flash above field saying passwords don't match and user is unable to register
 * Result: Passed

 * Test: Unable to login with wrong login details